Data Transmission#

 Metadata#

-Constellation provides the option to attach metadata to each message sent by the satellite.
+Constellation provides the option to attach metadata to each record sent by the satellite.
 There are three possibilities:

 Metadata available at the beginning of the run such as additional hardware information or firmware revisions can be attached to the begin-of-run (BOR) message.
 This has to be performed in the